Sooophy/dannce/trace_protocol/README.md

 All the setting is for 5 min video recordings.
 If you have a different setting, please reach out to the tdunn lab members.

 All the modification of the variable in the script should follow the **exact same format** with the given example.
 That is, if the path has a "/" at the end, you should have a "/" at the end after modification, if it doesn't then you shuouldn't.

+After running the `.sh` file, there will be a `.out` file with the same name that has the output of the bash file.
+Look for the file under the same path to see the result and debug.

+You should be at your `experiment` folder when running all the code below.
+Todo that, after opening a new terminal, input `cd /hpc/group/seguralab/your_netid_folder/your_experiment_folder`

 ## Running Dannce for the first time
 If you have never run dannce before, please follow the following staps to set up your environment.